AERO Systems (The Perfect Approach to Prep/Build an Arrow)

 AeroBushing™ are made from high quality CNC machined 7075-T5 aluminum to address the needs for ultra lightweight and consistent archery projectile requirements on the nock side.
 Traditionally uni-bushing are made with bar stock and screw machines to approximate fit so average target archery will use material like plastic bag to shim fit the bushing and insert a nock in it to shot.
 This approach is far from accurate and consistent.
 Not to mention the standard weight of the uni-bushing and nock system usually weight between 20-25 grains.
 AeroBushing utilize the same approach of Firenock nocks' force compression system but do it in reverse.
 Instead of a round collar, what goes into an AeroBushing is actually square in shaped.
 This shape will force the arrow to concentric with the bushing and since the bushing is machined it can guarantee concentricity with the nock.
 This approach also have another major advantage is that it is significantly lighter.
 Unlike a normal bushing or 23/64" size which is about 12 grains, the AeroBuhsing-23 weights just under 7 grain by itself.
 AeroBushing also is different by using a totally different size of nock than standard uni-bushing for 23/64 size.
 Instead of the usual G (0.166" ID) or S (0.245" ID) AeroBushing utilizes the Firenock A style nock which is 0.204".
 We at Firenock belief that the A style nock is the most ideal nock for target.
 First it is super light weight, at 4.85 grains it is lighter than most 0.166" ID nocks.
-Form the molding point of view, it has the most advance nock throat which means it gives the best arrow to string there is.
+Form the molding point of view, it has the most advance nock throat deisgn from Firenock, which means it gives the best arrow to string connection.
 Thus the final weight of the entire system is only about 12 grains complete.

 AeroConcept Target System